 - In different plans, access to tickets controls access to reporting.
 Agents need access to all tickets to view reporting.

 - The default reporting dashboards are global to all Support data, which means that reporting broken down by group or some other ticket level attribute (custom ticket field, ticket brand, etc.) would need to be custom built.

 - Native reporting

-Web widget and Chat widget
+Web Widget (Classic) and Chat widget

-This section describes considerations for the widget.
+This section describes considerations for the Web Widget (Classic) and Chat widget.
+They may not apply to the messaging Web Widget.

 - Native customizations and appearance (color, position, button text) are global.
 It is possible to use the Widget API to customise the widget per team, but this requires custom development.

 - Ticket forms would be required to have a tailored form/field experience per team.

 - The help center Search in the widget searches the entire knowledge base and only one knowledge base.
 However, with some custom development, you can possibly customize search results.